danieledapo/danieledapo.github.io/content/post/category-theory.md

 However, in Haskell the monad is not defined in terms of join but instead in terms of the *bind* operator or `>>=`.
-It's possible to show that bind can be defined in terms of the join.
+It's possible to show that bind can be defined in terms of join.
 Here's how it could be done

 ```haskell
 (>>=) :: Monad m => (a -> m b) -> m a -> m b
 f (>>=) m = join . fmap f $ m
 ```

-I don't think this categorical definition of a monad explains very well what a monad is in the context of programming.
+However, I don't think this categorical definition of a monad explains very well what a monad is in the context of programming.
 My intuition for the monad is that it's a context inside which we can encapsulate values and compose functions without ever leaving the context.
 For example, in the case of Maybe the context is uncertainty because we don't know for sure whether a value is present or not.
-Note how every function that works on a Maybe kind of inherits this uncertainty because the bind operator must return a value in the context.
+Every function that works on a Maybe inherits this uncertainty because it must remain in context.

 ## Comonad